FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Dataset

 \subsection{3D shape Registration}

-We down-sample the raw recovered mesh into rough mesh with less triangle faces, namely base shape, and then build 3DMM for these simplified meshes.
-Firstly, we roughly register all the meshes to the template face model by aligning 3D facial landmarks, then the NICP\cite{amberg2007optimal} is used to deform the templates to fit the scanned meshes.
-The deformed meshes can be used to represent the original scanned face with minor accuracy loss, and more importantly, all of the deformed models share the uniform topology.
+We down-sample the raw recovered mesh into coarse mesh with fewer triangle faces, namely base shape, and then build 3DMM for these simplified meshes.
+First, we register all the meshes to the template face model roughly by aligning 3D facial landmarks, then the NICP\cite{amberg2007optimal} is used to deform the templates to fit the scanned meshes.
+The deformed meshes can be used to represent the original scanned face with minor accuracy loss, and more importantly, all of the deformed models share a uniform topology.
 The detailed steps to register all the raw meshes are described in the supplementary material.

-After obtaining the topology-uniformed base shape, we use displacement maps in UV space to represent middle and fine scale details that are not captured by the base model due to the small number of vertices and faces.
-We find the surface points of base mesh corresponding to the pixels in the displacement map, then inverse-project the points to the raw mesh along normal direction to find its corresponding points.
-The pixel values of the displacement map is set to the signed distance from the point on base mesh to its corresponding point.
+After obtaining the topology-uniformed base shape, we use displacement maps in UV space to represent middle and fine-scale details that are not captured by the base model due to the small number of vertices and faces.
+We find the surface points of the base mesh corresponding to the pixels in the displacement map, then inverse-project the points to the raw mesh along normal directions to find its corresponding points.
+The pixel values of the displacement map are set to the signed distance from the point on the base mesh to its corresponding point.

-We use base shapes to represent rough geometry and displacement maps to represent detailed geometry, which is a two-layer representation for our extremely detailed face shape.
-The new representation takes roughly $2\%$ of the original mesh data size, while maintaining the mean absolute error to be less than $0.3$mm.
+We use base shapes to represent coarse geometry and displacement maps to represent detailed geometry, which is a two-layer representation of our extremely detailed face shape.
+The new representation takes roughly $2\%$ of the original mesh data size while maintaining the mean absolute error to be less than $0.3$mm.